 The cultural capital city of India, it's recognised for unchanged centuries old tradition and rich heritage.
 This city had a humble beginning in 1639 then Francis Day and Andrew Cogan, agents of the erstwhile East India Company, obtained a piece of land from the ruler of Vijayanagar Empire.
 They named it Chennai pattinam very soon, it rose to be a Presidency town and after independence the capital of Tamilnadu.

 Fort St. George was one of the earliest construction in Chennai and was the centre of British operations in South India.
 From it's beginning, the city has taken a giant leap and its now major educational, automobile and industrial hub of India.
 A perfect amalgam of tradition and modernity the city how was about 200 square kilometres of the land and stands face to face with the Bay of Bengal in the East.
-There are many tourist places in Chennai on the East Coast Road one can spend their leisure time in

 This city has second largest collection of heritage buildings in India there are some of historical places in Chennai should be worth to visit.
 Now a days Chennai is the biggest economic, cultural and tourism center's in South India in among the most visited Indian cities by foreign tourists.
 Also it has been rated as the safest city in India and also listed among top city to travel in India.